Salesforce Interview Questions and Answers

 Q 40: How can you differentiate between force.com and Salesforce.com?

 Salesforce.com is Saas (Software as a service), while Force.com is a PaaS (Platform as a service).

 It is used to display the count of child records.
-It permits a user to calculate the sum along with maximum and minimum of fields that are in child records.
-This used to calculate values from related files.
+It permits a user to calculate the sum along with the maximum and minimum of fields that are in child records.
+This is used to calculate values from related files.
 The users can set up a roll-up summary field to display a value in a master record based.
 The fact, the users can set up to 2 Master-Detail areas while default filling in roll-up summary can increase to 10-25.

 Q 42: What do you mean by Trigger.new?